Gerald Mohr: Television

-Mohr made guest appearances on such network television comedy shows as The George Burns and Gracie Allen Show (1951), How to Marry a Millionaire (1958), The Jack Benny Program (1961 & 1962), The Smothers Brothers Show (1965) and The Lucy Show (1968).
+Mohr made guest appearances on such network television comedy shows as The George Burns and Gracie Allen Show (1951), How to Marry a Millionaire (1958), The Jack Benny Program (1961 & 1962), The Smothers Brothers Show (1965), and The Lucy Show (1968).
 He had the recurring role of newsman Brad Jackson in My Friend Irma (1952).
 He played "Ricky's friend", psychiatrist "Dr. Henry Molin" (real life name of the assistant film editor on the show), in the February 2, 1953 episode of I Love Lucy, "The Inferiority Complex".
 His repeated line was, "Treatment, Ricky.
 Treatment".

-In 1954–1955, he starred as Christopher Storm in 41 episodes of the third season of Foreign Intrigue, produced in Stockholm for American distribution.
+In 1954–55, he starred as Christopher Storm in 41 episodes of the third season of Foreign Intrigue, produced in Stockholm for American distribution.
 During several episodes of Foreign Intrigue, but most noticeably in "The Confidence Game" and "The Playful Prince", he can be heard playing on the piano his own musical composition, "The Frontier Theme", so called because Christopher Storm was the owner of the Hotel Frontier in Vienna.
 Foreign Intrigue was nominated for an Emmy Award in 1954 under the category "Best Mystery, Action or Adventure Program" and again in 1955 under the category "Best Mystery or Intrigue Series".

 Mohr made four guest appearances on Perry Mason (1961–66).
 In his first appearance, he played Joe Medici in "The Case of the Unwelcome Bride".
 In 1963, he played murder victim Austin Lloyd in "The Case of the Elusive Element".
-In 1964, he played the murderer, Alan Durfee, in "The Case of a Place Called Midnight".
+In 1964, he played Alan Durfee, in "The Case of a Place Called Midnight".
 In 1966, he played agent Andy Rubin in the series' final episode, "The Case of the Final Fadeout".
+Also in 1966, Mohr played a seemingly diabolical character named Morbus in the Lost in Space episode "A Visit to Hades".

 He continued to market his powerful voice, playing Reed Richards (Mister Fantastic) in the Fantastic Four cartoon series during 1967 and Green Lantern in the 1968 animated series Aquaman.